I Melt with You: Background

 Modern English formed in 1979 in Colchester, Essex, England.
 The group signed with 4AD, a British independent record label, in 1980.

 The band's vocalist, Robbie Grey, described England at the time of the song's writing to be a bleak place, due to an ongoing economic downturn: "There was no money.
 There'd be no power—you'd be at home with candles."
 These conditions and his fears of a nuclear war inspired "I Melt with You".
 The song depicts a couple making love while an atomic bomb is dropped.
-In an interview, he described the song as a "love song", but more about the "good and bad in people [...]
+In an interview, he described the song as a "love song", but more about the "good and bad in people ...
 The last thing we wanted was to write a song where boy meets girl, they go to the cinema and make love, and that's the end of it."

 Musically, the song came together in the band's rehearsal space in London while recording their second album, After the Snow.
 Producer Hugh Jones encouraged Grey to softly sing the vocal track, as opposed to his natural inclination to shout.
 He subsequently employed a softer vocal technique on the rest of the album.

+Version differences

-The original 4:11 album version features no call-and-response vocals in the second verse, and features a synthesizer break that begins at the second chorus.
-The more commonly known version of the song is the 3:50 single mix, in which the synthesizer riff is audible during the first chorus, an octave lower than on subsequent choruses, along with contrasting background vocals in the second verse - "You should know better" sung before "Dream of better lives...," etc. Eight bars from the instrumental break after the second chorus are cut in the single version, such that only the second rendering of the line "the future's...open wide" (lyrics sung twice on the album version) is present and the guitar riff leading up to this line thus fades in a bit more abruptly, accounting for the time difference between the album and single versions.
+The original 4:11 album version features no call-and-response vocals in the second verse, and features a synthesizer melody that first appears at the beginning of the second chorus.
+In the 3:50 single mix, this synthesizer riff is audible during the first chorus, an octave lower than on subsequent choruses, along with counterpoint background vocals in the second verse - "You should know better" sung before "Dream of better lives...," etc. - and subsequent choruses.
+Eight bars from the mostly-instrumental break after the second chorus are cut in the single version, such that only the second rendering of the line "the future's...open wide" (lyrics sung twice on the album version) is present, and the guitar riff leading up to this line thus fades in a bit more abruptly on the single version, accounting for the time difference between the album and single versions.
 The latter version was mixed down to mono from its original stereo recording.
-While both the album and single versions have circulated on radio, the true stereo mix of the single version has rarely been available since.
+While both the album and single versions have circulated on radio (the album version appears to be more common on FM radio, while Sirius XM stations play the single version), the true stereo mix of the single version has rarely been available since.